Surrogacy for Gay Fathers: The Complete Guide

 - Pregnancy, birth, and establishing parental rights

 Many gay couples choose to have both partners provide sperm samples, creating embryos with each.
-This allows both dads to have a potential biological connection, though the genetic father won't be known until after birth (unless you choose to test).
+This allows both dads to have a potential biological connection.

 As a gay couple, you'll need to select an egg donor.
 Options include: